Current as of: June, 14, 2020 – 14:00 CEST

 Florian ENDEL started working as a database developer in the general field of healthcare research in 2007 – after gathering first experiences as high school teacher for two years and working as freelance Web designer, A specific highlight is the development and supervision of “GAP-DRG”, a database holding massive amounts of reimbursement data from the Austrian social insurance system, since 2008.
 Since then, he was part of several national and international research projects handling, among others, data management, data governance, statistical analytics and secure computing infrastructure.
 He is currently participating in the EU FP7 project CEPHOS-LINK, the FFG K-Projekt DEXHELPP and still finishing his master’s thesis.

-Anna SARANTI is just finalizing her Master’s studies with a work on Applying Probabilistic Graphical Models and Deep Reinforcement Learning in a Learning-Aware Application, supervised by Andreas Holzinger and Martin Ebner at Graz University of Technology.
-Anna is currently working as machine learning engieer in Vienna.
+Anna SARANTI is now pursuing her PhD in the field of explainable AI, as doctoral student financed by the FWF project P-32554 “A reference model of explainable Artificial Intelligence for the Medical Domain”.
+She completed her Master’s studies (Dipl.-Ing.) with a work on Applying Probabilistic Graphical Models and Deep Reinforcement Learning in a Learning-Aware Application, supervised by Andreas Holzinger and Martin Ebner at Graz University of Technology.
+Anna was previously in the Privatwirtschaft, working as professional machine learning engieer in Vienna.

 Additional pointers and reading suggestions can be found a the